zack-huangzihan/wlroots-0.11/develop_guide/wlroots_doc/part3 Rendering a window.md

-# Writing a Wayland Compositor, Part 3: Rendering a windowFebruary 28, 2018 on [Drew DeVault's blog](https://drewdevault.com/)
+# Writing a Wayland Compositor, Part 3: Rendering a window

 This is the third in a series of articles on the subject of writing a Wayland compositor from scratch using [wlroots](https://github.com/swaywm/wlroots).
 Check out [the first article](https://drewdevault.com/2018/02/17/Writing-a-Wayland-compositor-1.html) if you haven’t already.
 We left off with a Wayland server which accepts client connections and exposes a handful of globals, but does not do anything particularly interesting yet.
 Our goal today is to do something interesting - render a window!